tldr-pages/tldr/pages/linux/slurmrestd.md

 # slurmrestd

 > Interface to Slurm via REST API.
-It can be used in two modes: *Inetd Mode* & *Listen Mode*
+It can be used in two modes: *Inetd Mode* & *Listen Mode*.
 > More information: <https://slurm.schedmd.com/slurmrestd.html>.

-- print a brief summary of command options:
+- Print a brief summary of command options:

 `slurmrestd -h`